Events Calendar

 30 | 3 | |||||

-I’ve seen tax bills with a 37% increase, and none lower than 30%.
+I’ve seen tax bills with as much as a 37% increase, and none lower than 30%.
 At the neighboring building I live in, my own went up 33%.
 Makes inflation sort of look like chump change!

 As a result, I’ve received many questions about the ‘tax appeal’ that Park Tower does, but there is a critical distinction to understand.
 We don’t file an appeal to lower the taxes.
 We file to challenge the “assessed valuations” that were determined by the county tax assessor.
 These valuations are just one of many factors in the calculation that determines what every tax paying parcel is responsible for.
 To simplify it as much as I dare to, they say how much they believe each property is valued at and we hire an attorney to file a formal challenge, by presenting evidence from the most recent sales data.
 We did win our most recent appeal.
 However, the most recent sales data did not help us very much.
 Values have gone up relatively steadily over the past 3 years.
 So it was difficult this time around to secure much of a reduction.